-1. Open the DAM Server in Windows Explorer or Mac OS Finder.
+1. Open the AEM Assets server in Windows Explorer or Mac OS Finder.

-The DAM Server appears in the same place as your mapped network drives and hard drives.
+The AEM Assets server appears in the same place as your mapped network drives and hard drives.

-- 2. Open a folder, then do one of the following: - Drag the files you want to add into the folder. - ▷ Create a new subfolder in the platform browser; the created folder is automatically checked in to the DAM server.

-To check in a file so that it is available to others, invoke the context menu for the file with right-click (in Windows) or CTRL-click (in Mac OS) and choose Adobe Drive 4.2 > Check In.
-(In Mac OS X, the Adobe Drive 4.2 menu is under More.)
-Type a version comment and click OK.

-4. If you check out a file, then drag a new version of the file into a folder that already contains an older version, you can check in the file to create another version.
+- 2. Open a folder, then do one of the following: - ▷ Drag the files you want to add into the folder. - Create a new subfolder in the platform browser; the created folder is automatically checked in to the AEM Assets server. - To check in a file so that it is available to others, invoke the context menu for the file with right-click (in Windows) or CTRL-click (in Mac OS) and choose Adobe Drive > Check In.
+Type a version comment and click OK. - 4.
+If you check out a file, then drag a new version of the file into a folder that already contains an older version, you can check in the file to create another version.

-If you replace a file that is not checked out, Adobe Drive 4.2 checks it out automatically when you choose Replace in the conflict-resolution dialog.
+If you replace a file that is not checked out, Adobe Drive 5 checks it out automatically when you choose Replace in the conflict-resolution dialog.
 You must then check the file in to commit a new version.